Youth and AIDS Projects

 He/Him/His

-In 2017, Andrew joined YAP as a Medical Case Manager and Treatment Adherence Counselor.
 In his past endeavors, Andrew has gained experience in HIV advocacy, project management, community organizing, and health education.
 With a B.A. in Communications/ Journalism and Justice/Peace Studies from the University of St. Thomas (St. Paul, MN), Andrew strives to eliminate stereotypes, stigma, and barriers to care.

 Picture